-(a) Always note author, title (of book or journal, and essay or article title as appropriate), place of publication (for books), and page numbers (for articles and book chapters). (b) If you copy out material word for word from secondary sources, make sure that you identify it as quotation (by putting inverted commas round it) in your notes.
-This will ensure that you recognise it as such when you are reading it through in preparing your thesis. (c) At the same time always note down page numbers of quoted material.
+(a) Always note author, title (of book or journal, and essay or article title as appropriate), place of publication (for books), and page numbers (for articles and book chapters).

+(b) If you copy out material word for word from secondary sources, make sure that you identify it as quotation (by putting inverted commas round it) in your notes.
+This will ensure that you recognise it as such when you are reading it through in preparing your thesis.

+(c) At the same time always note down page numbers of quoted material.
 This will make it easier for you to check back if you are in doubt about any aspect of a reference.
-It will also be a easier for you to check back if you are in doubt about any aspect of a reference.
 It will also be a necessary part of citation (see 6 below).